-This bill would ensure that any physician performing a utilization review in California would be regulated by the Medical Board (Board) by requiring all physicians performing these reviews to be licensed in this state.
+This bill would ensure that any physician performing a utilization review in California would be regulated by the Medical Board (Board) by requiring all physicians performing these reviews to be licensed by California state law.

 This bill is similar to last year's AB 2969 (Lieber) which was vetoed.
 The Board has supported that legislation in the past.